 Injuries

-Can be maintenance and repair (MR) or pinning and striking (PS) injuries
+Outcome variable can be maintenance and repair (M.R.) or pinning and striking (P.S.) injuries (but not both)

-Can be binary injuries or count of injuries; in the case of binary injuries, we specify a logit model, and in the case of count injuries, we specify a negative binomial model (our data is overdispersed)
+Can be a binary injury indicator (which takes on a value of 1 if injuries are >0) or counts of injuries (discrete values); in the case of binary injuries, we specify a logit model, and in the case of count injuries, we specify a negative binomial model because our data is overdispersed.

 Right-Hand-Side:

-Variables of interest (i.e., counts of violations)
+Variables of interest: violation counts

-Can be counts of violations at the part or the subpart level of the violation code
+Can be counts of violations at the part or the subpart level of the violation code (but not both)

-Can be counts of violations with no lag or with 1 lag (i.e., violations from the previous mine-year are used to predict the current mine-year)
+Can be counts of violations with no lag or lagged by one year (i.e., violations from the previous mine-year are used to predict the current mine-year) but not both

-Onsite inspection hours
+On-site inspection hours

 State dummies

-Time dummies (i.e., fixed time effects)
+Time dummies (i.e., time fixed effects)

 Mine time (i.e., number of active quarters the mine has been open since the beginning of our dataset)

-For every model, we include an exposure variable (hours worked), and we cluster standard errors by mine.
+For every model, we include an exposure term (hours worked), and we cluster standard errors by mine.

 Given the four ways in which the bolded aspects of these models are allowed to vary, we are left with 16 preferred models for our analyses.